The best Malaysian restaurants in Melbourne

 Hor Kitchen

-Open 7 days a week and located behind QV Melbourne is Hor Kitchen.
+Open seven days a week and located behind QV Melbourne is Hor Kitchen.
 Step in and be met with delicious and authentic Malaysian dishes.
-Their must-try's include claypot curry fish head, Malaysian style barramundi, marmite eggplant, sambal prawns and others.
+Must-trys include claypot curry fish head and Malaysian style barramundi.
+Plus Marmite eggplant, sambal prawns and more.
 Pair a refreshing beverage of your choice.
-Kopi, teh or homemade herbal tea, and juices.
+Kopi, teh or homemade herbal tea and juice.

 Jom Corner